 Visit Cannington Manor

 Cannington Manor Provincial Historic Park is open from the end of May until the first long weekend in September.
 You can learn more about the park and its hours on the Tourism Saskatchewan website.
-You can also Find the best deal, compare prices, and read what other travelers have to say at TripAdvisor about Cannington Manor Provincial Park.

 The Deep South Pioneer Museum shows the prairies the way they were for the farmers who built Saskatchewan into the Bread Basket of the World.
 Here, you’ll find the plows and tractors and threshing machines that turned the prairie sod into a thriving agricultural landscape.